maniospas/Mango/README.md

 is what I would like the experience to feel like: common useful features at a fraction of the complexity.
 As simple as eating a fruit!
-:mango: Even first-time users can jump straight into coding and running things.
+🥭 Even first-time users can jump straight into coding and running things.

 Mango is kept simple by providing a small set of vital operations